PolyMathOrg/DataFrame/CONTRIBUTING.md

     5. [Load DataFrame](#load-dataframe)
 3. [Making changes to DataFrame](#making-changes-to-dataframe)

-## What can you do?
+## Working with issues
 The best way to find out how you can help make DataFrame better is to look at the [list of open issues](https://github.com/PolyMathOrg/DataFrame/issues).
+Pay attention to the labels on these issues.
+If you are new to Pharo or don't have a good understanding how DataFrame works inside - consider taking issues that are marked with [good first issue](https://github.com/PolyMathOrg/DataFrame/labels/good%20first%20issue) label.
+They can be easily resolved and don't require digging deep inside DataFrame.
+Issues that are marked with [bug](https://github.com/PolyMathOrg/DataFrame/labels/bug) label are the ones that need to be resolved as soon as possible.
+On the other hand, [enhancement](https://github.com/PolyMathOrg/DataFrame/labels/enhancement) issues are not so urgent, but working on them might be more interesting for you because you will be introducing new features to DataFrame.

+If you decide to take a certain issue, please assign it to yoursef to let others know that someone is working on it.
+Once you've made a pull request (in the following sections we describe in details how to commit your changes and make pull requests), don't forget to describe your solution in a comment under the corresponding issue.
+If you are stuck and can't solve the problem, you can still leave a comment explaining what you tried and why it didn't work.
+It is also a valuable contribution that will be very useful for people who will be working on that issue later.

+Should you encounter any problems with DataFrame while working on your selected issue, don't hesitate to open new ones.
+Just give it a meaningful title and try to describe the problem as clearly as possible.

 ## Setting up the environment
 In order to make your conributions you need to set up the environment that will allow you to have a local version of DataFrame repository and push your changes directly from your Pharo image.